Kosovo officials hospitalized after opening ballot boxes

-PRISTINA, Kosovo (AP) — Authorities in Kosovo say more than a score of Central Election Commission officials have been taken to the hospital with health problems after opening five ballot boxes from Serbia.
+PRISTINA, Kosovo (AP) — More than 20 Central Election Commission officials have been taken to the hospital with health problems after opening five ballot boxes from Serbia, authorities in Kosovo said Sunday.

-Local media Kosovapress on Sunday reported that 26 officials had allergic reactions and skin problems after opening the ballot boxes.
+Twenty-six officials had allergic reactions and skin problems after opening the ballot boxes, local media Kosovapress reported.
 Emergency center doctors said all had itching and reddened skin.

+Naser Ramadani, head of the Public Health National Institute, said nine women, including two pregnant ones, were treated for itching and vomiting, adding that they were in stable condition.

 A police spokesman confirmed the incident but declined to give details, saying they are investigating.
 The election commission spokesman declined to comment.

 Kosovo held snap elections a week ago which were won by a left-wing party.
-More than 300 ballot boxes are being recounted.
+More than 300 ballot boxes are being recounted, and Sunday’s incident occurred at an office verifying the boxes being recounted in downtown Pristina.

 Kosovo, a former province of Serbia, declared independence in 2008.
 It has been recognized by more than 100 countries but not by Serbia.